ElectricalGang

 Suspension insulators are divided into two main types as follows:

-Sr. No. Types of Suspension Insulator
+Sr. No. Types of Suspension Insulators

 #1 Cap-and-Pin Type